 AWEPA is guided by the advice of the Eminent Advisory Board.
 This board meets annually to discuss AWEPA’s policies and programmes and to make suggestions for future priorities regarding developments in Africa.
 The board members are appointed for an indefinite period of time.

-A theologian and educator, Archbishop Desmond Tutu served as Archbishop of Cape Town and Head of the Truth and Reconciliation Commission.
+A theologian and educator, Archbishop Desmond Tutu has served as Archbishop of Cape Town and Head of the Truth and Reconciliation Commission.
 Tutu received the 1984 Nobel Peace Prize for the role he played as a pioneer of peaceful resistance methods in the struggle against the apartheid regime in South Africa.
-He now plays a leading role in The Elders: an independent group of eminent global leaders, brought together by Nelson Mandela, who offer their collective influence and experience to support peace building, help address major causes of human suffering and promote the shared interests of humanity.
+He now plays a leading role in The Elders: an independent group of eminent global leaders, brought together by Nelson Mandela, who offer their collective influence and experience to support peace building, help address major causes of human suffering and promote the shared interests of humanity

-Ms. Graça Machel (Chairperson)
+Ms. Graça Machel (Chair)

 Ms. Graça Machel, founder of the Graça Machel Trust, is a renowned international advocate for women’s and children’s rights.
 Following the independence struggle, Ms. Machel was Education Minister of Mozambique.
 She currently serves in various capacities in several organisations, among them The Elders, the Africa Progress Panel and the Sustainable Development Goals (SDGs) Advocates.
 She is Chair of the Board of the African Centre for the Constructive Resolution of Disputes.